KadonNakano/KadonNakano.github.io/Coding_with_a_second_brain.md

 ### 14. Other Uses in ICS 314

 Another use of AI was helping me make my writing sound more like me.
 A prompt I used was: “Make this paragraph simpler and less formal without changing the meaning.”
 This helped for portfolio essays and reflection work.
-I also used AI to plan what files to send when asking for coding help.
-That made it easier to get a useful answer.
-AI was also helpful for GitHub and deployment problems.
-It gave me a place to start when an error message looked confusing.
+AI was also helpful for GitHub and deployment problems as it gave me a place to start when an error message looked confusing.

 ## III.
 Impact on Learning and Understanding